There’s so much you can do with one little bag of pillow stuffing, besides putting it into a pillow. Especially when you’re decorating for Christmas!

 This one is placed next to my coffee maker.
 These vintage tins were from the previous homeowner.
 The lights on this tree actually have a white cord, but no worries with a little stuffing!

-This mini grouping of trees got a couple feet of snow buried around them.
+This mini grouping of trees got a couple feet of snow buried around their bases.
 Tuck in a few of those wonderful fake votive candles, and the effect is glowing!

 Tuck some stuffing into a frame, for some added snowiness: